-- a.
-All attachments to this Agreement are incorporated as if set out fully, - b.
+a.
+All attachments to this Agreement are incorporated as if set out fully.

+- b.
 In the event of any inconsistencies or conflict between the language of this Agreement and the attachments, the language of the attachments shall control, but only to the extent of the conflict or inconsistency. - c.
 This Agreement has the following attachments: - i.
 Exhibit 1 Funding Sources - ii.
-Attachment A Budget and Scope of Work - iii.
-Attachment B Deliverables and Performance - iv.
-Attachment C Program Statutes and Regulations - v.
-Attachment D Justification of Advance Payment - vi.
-Attachment E Warranties and Representations - vii.
-Attachment F Certification Regarding Debarment - viii.
-Attachment G Statement of Assurances - ix.
-Attachment H Reimbursement Checklist - x.
-Attachment I Monitoring Guidelines - XI.
-Attachment J Environmental Planning & Historic Preservation Guidelines - xil.
-Attachment J Mandatory Contract Provisions a.
-Any advance payment under this Agreement is subject to 2 C.F.R. §200.305 and, as applicable, section 216.181(16), Florida Statues.
-All advances are required to be held in an interest-bearing account.
-If an advance payment is requested, the budget data on which the request is based and a justification statement shall be included in this Agreement as Attachment E. Attachment E will specify the amount of advance payment needed and provide an explanation of the necessity for and proposed use of these funds.
-No advance shall be accepted for processing if a reimbursement has been paid prior to the submittal of a request for advanced payment.
+Attachment A Budget - iii.
+Attachment B Scope of Work - iv.
+Attachment C Deliverables and Performance - v.
+Attachment D Program Statutes and Regulations - vi.
+Attachment E Justification of Advance Payment - vii.
+Attachment F Warranties and Representations - viii.
+Attachment G Certification Regarding Debarment - ix.
+Attachment H Statement of Assurances - x.
+Attachment I Reimbursement Checklist - xi.
+Attachment J Monitoring Guidelines - xii.
+Attachment K EHP Guidelines - xiii.
+Attachment L -Mandatory Contract Provisions